 Apart from this, air supports burning or combustion.
 The oxygen present in air help in burning of the fuels to basically carry out activities like cooking food, running industries and vehicles as well as generating heat and electricity.

 Another important aspect of air is that it helps in maintaining the temperature on the earth surface by circulating hot and cold air.
 Air acts as a conductor of heat as well.
 Even phenomena such as water cycle are dependent on air.

 Supplier of Energy

-Carbon dioxide which is a component of air is used by plants during the process of photosynthesis.
+Carbon dioxide, which is a component of air is used by plants during the process of photosynthesis.
 Here oxygen is also released by plants.
-And we already know how vital is oxygen.
+And we already know how vital oxygen is.

 These are some of the popular uses of air.
 To know more about the properties and different types of air you can keep visiting BYJU’s or download our app for interesting content and learning experience.